 Jindal School graduates live throughout the world and work in a variety of industries and professions, demonstrating the transformational impact of the Jindal School alumni network.
-With more than 30,000 alumni, the Jindal School is committed to helping our graduates throughout all stages of their careers.
+With nearly 40,000 alumni, the Jindal School is committed to helping our graduates throughout all stages of their careers.
 Learn more about how the Jindal School can help you with career enhancement, personal development and growing your own network.

 - Update your information